 Time is the most important resource we have.
 Mainly because it’s the most necessary, and the most limited.
-There is both an unlimited amount of money and space to be had out in the world, and one can attain much more of both than they can make full valuable use of, pretty easily.
-Time however ……. our supply is very limited, and there is no limit to how much time we can make good use of.
+There is both an unlimited amount of money and space to be had out in the world, and one can attain much more of both than they can make any valuable use of, pretty easily.
+Time however ……. our supply is very limited, but there is no limit to how much good use we can make of our time.

 It is for this reason that the best kind of minimizing one can do, is to minimize wasted time.
 Get rid of time clutter.
 Every bit of our time should be spent intentionally.
 That is, every bit of our time should be spent toward a path of growth; working forward in our passions.